mgobill/public/docs/privacy_policy.md

 2. Provide personalized features (e.g., remembering your spotting locations and preferences).
 3. Maintain safety, security, and integrity (detect fraud/spam, enforce community guidelines, and troubleshoot issues).
 4. Communicate about updates, support requests, and policy changes.
-5. Analyze aggregate usage trends to improve Aeronatics.
+5. Analyze aggregate usage trends to improve AeroNatics.

 ## 4. How we share information
 We do not sell your personal data.
 We may share limited information with:

 - **Service providers** – Firebase (Google LLC) for hosting, databases, authentication, analytics, file storage, and cloud functions.
 These providers act on our behalf under data-processing agreements.
-- **Legal or safety requirements** – when required by law or to protect the rights, property, or safety of Aeronatics, our users, or the public.
+- **Legal or safety requirements** – when required by law or to protect the rights, property, or safety of AeroNatics, our users, or the public.
-- **Community members** – content you publish (photos, captions, leaderboard stats, username) is visible to other users inside Aeronatics by design.
+- **Community members** – content you publish (photos, captions, leaderboard stats, username) is visible to other users inside AeroNatics by design.

 ## 5. Data retention
 We keep profile data, submissions, and media for as long as your account remains active.
 If you delete individual posts or your entire account, associated content is removed or anonymized within a reasonable time unless we must retain it for legal obligations or legitimate business purposes (e.g., audit logs, abuse investigations, or backup retention windows).